ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 ## Admin

 To access the [administration panel](admin_panel.md) in the Back Office, the User must have the `setup/administrate` Policy.
-This allows the User to view the languages and Content Types.
+This allows the User to view the languages and content types.

 Additional Policies are needed for each section of the Admin.